edgarhenriquez/edgarhenriquez.github.com/index.md

 custom_class: home
 ---

-# ABOUT

-Hello there.
-My name is Edgar Henríquez.
-I’m a computer engineer who specializes in full stack web development.
-I live in Panama City, Panama.
+Hi, my name is Edgar Henríquez.

+I'm a programmer from Venezuela, now living in Miami and working at MDLIVE.

-I have a degree in Computer Engineering from Universidad Simón Bolívar, with a focus on Artificial Intelligence and Computer Graphics.
+I got a Computer Engineering degree from Simón Bolívar University, with a focus on Artificial Intelligence and Computer Graphics.

-Computers aside, I’m interested in books, minimalism, outdoor activities and photography.
+Programming aside, I like reading, mountain biking, making photos, playing videogames, and visiting new places.

-You can write me at <edgar@edgarhenriquez>.
+You can write me at <edgar@edgarhenriquez.com>.

-## WORK

-I’m available for consulting work.